Chest x-ray abnormalities

 Left ventricular aneurysm

-- AP erect chest x-ray
+• AP erect chest X-ray

-- Bulging left heart border
+• Bulging of the left heart border

-- Circular rim of calcification (arrowheads)
+• Circular rim of calcification (arrowheads)

 Clinical information

-- Previous myocardial infarction
+• Previous myocardial infarction

 Diagnosis

-- Left ventricular aneurysm - an uncommon complication of myocardial infarction
+• Left ventricular aneurysm - an uncommon complication of myocardial infarction

 Obscured heart contours